edm00se/misc-arch/alexa-skill-privacy-policy.md

 - [Developer Dog][dev-dog-skill], a dog-themed motivational for developers
 - [Ed the Moose][ed-the-moose-skill], a skill for keeping up to date with the online publishings of [@edm00se][me]
-- Sweaty McSweaterson\*, a skill for checking against a common "sweat threshold" for those of a perspiring persuation
+- [Sweaty McSweaterson][sweaty-man-skill]\*, a skill for checking against a common "sweat threshold" for those of a perspiring persuation

 ## What information does the skill collect?